Archduchess Maria Annunziata of Austria: Biography

 Emperor Franz Joseph I of Austria declined to allow his niece to become a nun, pointing out to her that she should be content with her office of Princess Abbess of the Order of Noble Ladies of the Hradschin at Prague, which was a sort of semi-ecclesiastical dignity invariably held by a Princess of the Imperial house.
 The Lady Abbess of this particular order was the only woman to whom is accorded the right of fulfilling certain Episcopal functions, it being the prerogative of her office to crown the Queen of Bohemia when the Cardinal Archbishop of Prague, crowns the King.
 Among the insignia of her rank are an Episcopal miter and an Episcopal crozier, and she wore an Episcopal ring of office, which the ladies of the order were required to kiss.
 But there are no pledges of perpetual celibacy taken in connection with the order.
 Its members are at liberty to wed at any time they wish, this of course entailing their leaving the order, which was organized for the purpose of providing suitably for the ladies of the nobility who had become impoverished through no fault of their own.
-All that was required of them was the observance of certain rules, the wearing of a particular costume, and the performance of certain daily religious duties and ceremonies.
-Each of the members of the order bears the honorary title of “Canoness,’ and the Queen Mother of Spain held the office of Abbess until her marriage to King Alfonso, drawing a stipend as such of $30,000 a year.
+Each of the members of the order bears the honorary title of “Canoness.’

 Archduchess Maria Annunziata took her religious duties in connection with her office more to heart than any of her predecessors.
 She considered it to be incumbent upon her to break off her engagement to the Prince.

 The archduchess spent the last years of her life with her sister Elisabeth Amalie in Liechtenstein.
 She died in Vaduz on 8 April 1961 at the age of 84.
 She was buried in the princely tomb in the crypt of the Cathedral of St. Florin in Vaduz.